hdShang/arxiv-daily/docs/cs-CV/2025-05-19/papers/250513123v1-just-dance-with-π-a-poly-modal-inductor-for-weakly-supervised-video-.md

 ---
 layout: default
-title: Just Dance with $π$!
-A Poly-modal Inductor for Weakly-supervised Video Anomaly Detection
+title: "Just Dance with $π$!
+A Poly-modal Inductor for Weakly-supervised Video Anomaly Detection"
 ---

 # Just Dance with $π$!
 A Poly-modal Inductor for Weakly-supervised Video Anomaly Detection